OpenPodcar/OpenPodcar/README.md

 - Then type in the terminal `sudo reboot`
 - Check the status of each SIMLINK by typing in terminal for example: `ls -l /dev/ttyArduino` or `ls -l /dev/ttyPololuCOM`

+### 5. Velodyne 3D Lidar Configuration for ROS

+The lidar needs to be set up over Ethernet.
+The laptop must be on a wired network, not wifi.
+The IPs must be configured as in the velodyne.
+The default lidar IP is 192.168.1.201.
+Please follow the velodyne installation instructions for ROS from [here](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).

 ## IV. <a name="hardware-setup"></a> Hardware Setup